 For information regarding the process for other health professions, students should contact the Med Careers Committee Chair, Dr. Marcia O’Connell (email@example.com).

-Information on the following topics can be accessed by clicking on the cascading text links below in orange:
+Information on the following topics can be accessed by clicking on the cascading text links below:

 - Courses a student should take to prepare for medical school